astaxie/docs/en-US/bee.md

 This command doesn't worked yet.
 In the future it will generate the routers by analyse the function in controllers.

 ### bale command
 This command doesn't worked yet.
 In the future it will compress all the static files in to a single binary file.
-So we don't need to deploy :TODO the static files including js, css, images and views when deploy the project
+So we don't need to deploy the static files including js, css, images and views when deploy the project